aws-samples/aws-iot-greengrass-to-ros2-client-device-connection/README.md

 This template allows Things matching the selection rule to connect, publish, and subscribe to all topics.
 The topic is restricted further by the MQTT permissions.
 If more than one client device is required, use OR to join them together; for example, `ThingName1 OR ThingName2 OR ThingName3`.

 Information on more configuration options can be found [here](https://docs.aws.amazon.com/greengrass/v2/developerguide/client-device-auth-component.html#client-device-auth-component-configuration), which allows more restrictive access control depending on your use case.

-In this case we allow all client devices and topics for demonstration purposes only; the policy should be updated for use in production.
+**NOTE: Here we allow all client devices and topics for demonstration purposes only; the policy should be updated for use in production per your functional and security requirements.**

 The template should be copied from this file or from `templates/client_device_auth_template.json` into `$CERT_FOLDER_LOCATION/client_device_auth.json`.
 Following this, the UNKNOWN value should be updated with the IoT Thing name.
 This can be accomplished with the following: